Prosus FAQ's Regarding the Voluntary Share Exchange Offer to the Holders of Naspers N Ordinary Shares

-Shareholders are referred to the prospectus (Prospectus) published by Prosus on 12 July 2021 in respect of the voluntary share exchange offer by Prosus to Naspers N Shareholders (Exchange Offer).
+Shareholders are referred to the prospectus (Prospectus) published by Prosus N.V.
+(Prosus) on 12 July 2021 in respect of the voluntary share exchange offer by Prosus to Naspers (JSE:NPN, Financial) (LSE:NPSN, Financial) N Shareholders (Exchange Offer).

-Since the publication of the Prospectus Prosus has received certain frequently asked questions regarding the Exchange Offer and has therefore made certain materials available today at www.share-exchange-offer.com, where these frequently asked questions have been addressed.
+Further to the announcement issued by Prosus today, shareholders are advised that since the publication of the Prospectus Prosus has received certain frequently asked questions regarding the Exchange Offer and has therefore made certain materials available today at www.share-exchange-offer.com, where these frequently asked questions have been addressed by Prosus.

 Disclaimers